 Suetonius, Julius Caesar (XL)

-Even after the days of the month had lost any fixed correspondence with the phases of the moon (except for February, every month in the Julian calendar is longer than the time from one new moon to the next), the Romans continued to count them in relation to one of three fixed points in the lunar cycle.
-The Kalends was the first day of the month and sacred to Juno, to whom sacrifice was made at the first appearance of the new crescent moon (several days after conjunction).
-The pontiff then proclaimed (calare) the number of days before the Nones, when the people again were summoned to hear the announcement of the month's festivals.
-The Nones was the ninth day (counting inclusively) before the Ides and was on the fifth day of the month (the first quarter of the moon), except for March, May, July, and October, when the Nones was on the seventh day.
-The Ides (from iduare "to divide," also Eidus) occurred in the middle of the month and coincided with the full moon.
-Sacred to Jupiter, it was on the thirteenth of every month, except, again, for March, May, July, and October, when it was on the fifteenth.
-Because of the difficulty in determining the days of the month during the the new moon, there were, with one exception, no festivals before the Nones.
-Rather, the majority took place after the Ides, when the full moon had begun to wane.
+Even after the days of the month had lost any fixed correspondence with the phases of the moon, the Romans continued to count them in relation to one of three fixed points in the lunar cycle.
+The Kalends (from calare, "proclaim") was the first day of the month and sacred to Juno, to whom sacrifice was made at the first appearance of the crescent new moon (several days after conjunction, when it passes between the sun and the earth).
+It was then that the pontiff declared the number of days before the Nones, when the people again were summoned to hear the announcement of that month's festivals.
+The Nones (from nonus, "ninth") coincided with the first quarter of the moon and was the ninth day (counting inclusively) before the Ides (from iduare "to divide"), which occurred at the full moon and came in the middle of the month.

 Counted inclusively, days were reckoned backwards from these three points, by when they occurred before the Kalends, Nones, or Ides.
 They were not enumerated after the Kalends but counted as so many before the following Nones; days after the Nones were numbered as being before the Ides, and those after as so many before the next Kalends.
-Seemingly so inconvenient, counting days backwards actually is the same as saying that there are so many days until the new moon, the first quarter, and the full moon.
+Seemingly inconvenient, counting days backwards actually is the same as saying that there are so many days until the new moon, the first quarter, and the full moon.

 Named after Janus, the god of beginnings, and derived from ianua, "door," January began with the first crescent moon after the winter solstice, marking the natural beginning of the year.
 It was a time of relative ease for the farmer, with the respite from the labors of the field that began in December and continued into January.
 Varro, in his Res Rusticae (37 BC) divided the agricultural year into eight parts.
 During the last part, December 21 (the winter solstice) to February 7 (the beginning of the west wind), no hard work was to be done outdoors.
-The other periods of year were marked by the rising of the west wind, the vernal equinox, the rising of the Pleiades, the solstice, the rising of Sirius, the autumnal equinox, the setting of the Pleiades, the winter solstice, and, again, the beginnings of the west wind.
+The other periods of the year were marked by the rising of the west wind, the vernal equinox, the rising of the Pleiades, the solstice, the rising of Sirius, the autumnal equinox, the setting of the Pleiades, the winter solstice, and, again, the beginnings of the west wind.
 Columella (De Re Rustica, circa AD 65) also advises against working the soil until the Ides, except that on January 1 the farmer may want at least to begin his tasks to ensure good luck.

 1. Kalendae Januariae